Getting Bored? Here's A List Of Free Things That Weren't Free Before Coronavirus

 Fitness

 Not interested in stimulating your brain?
 How about your body?
-Many gyms chains across the country have shuttered, but are offering online classes for free.
+Many gym chains across the country have shuttered but are offering online classes for free.

 Peloton is offering new users a 90-day trial on its app.
-This news comes as the company announced the closing its showrooms until at least March 29.
+This news comes as the company announced the closing of its showrooms until at least March 29.
 It added that this week it began producing content from its new studios in New York, "but it will be entirely closed to the public until further notice."

-Golds Gym is offering free access to its app, Goldsamp for free until the end of May, where more than 600 audio and video workouts along with DJ mixes get you ready to work up a sweat.
+Golds Gym is offering free access to its app, Goldsamp, until the end of May, where more than 600 audio and video workouts along with DJ mixes get you ready to work up a sweat.
 Planet Fitness is offering "Home Work-Ins" streamed live at 7 p.m.
 ET daily on its Facebook page.

 If you are looking for something to offer strength and maybe a little stress relief, there are some paid yoga sites that are now providing some online classes for free, including Core Power Yoga and Down Dog.

-With all the major sports leagues shutdown due to the rapid spread of the coronavirus, some of the leagues are dropping their subscription fees to their paid streaming services.
+With all the major sports leagues shut down, some of the leagues are dropping their subscription fees to their paid streaming services.
 While sports fans may not be able to get their live-action fix, at least they can relive (or perhaps experience for the first time) some classic games and rivalries.

 With events canceled & so much closed, I asked @PBS to stream BASEBALL for free so we can participate in the national pastime together.
 Watch at the link below or on any streaming device.
 And please look out for those with greater needs.
 Play ball. @MLB https://t.co/WaQLSpeYkF pic.twitter.com/QYp1XE0SLC— Ken Burns (@KenBurns) March 15, 2020

 Starting Friday, the National Hockey League is making all games played during the suspended 2019-2020 regular season available to stream on demand.
-Additionally the league launched "NHL Pause Binge" on its website and YouTube channel allowing fans to view documentaries and "full-length classic NHL games dating from the 1950s to present day."
+Additionally the league launched "NHL Pause Binge" on its website and YouTube channel, allowing fans to view documentaries and "full-length classic NHL games dating from the 1950s to present day."

 The NBA and NFL are providing similar offerings through NBA League Pass and NFL Game Pass.

-If it's sports history you crave, PBS announced that it is making the 1994 Ken Burns documentary Baseball available to be be streamed for free.
+If it's sports history you crave, PBS announced that it is making the 1994 Ken Burns documentary Baseball available to be streamed for free.